-Teams in level 2 and our senior managers also review the document.
+Oversight teams in Level 2 and our senior managers also review the document.
 The senior managers complete a self-certification statement that the publication is true, accurate and easy to read.

 When all the assurance activities are complete, the Board will approve the publication.